kainulj/helsinki-citybike-analysis/README.md

 These results confirm that the model effectively captures short- and long-term temporal dependencies, while weather and station-level factors play secondary but meaningful roles.

 ### Summary of Findings
-The analysis demonstrates that **Helsinki city bike demand** follows strong temporal cycles driven by commuting behavior and weather conditions.
+The analysis demonstrates that **city bike demand** in Helsinki and Espoo follows strong temporal cycles driven by commuting behavior and weather conditions.
 The LightGBM regression model delivers accurate short-term predictions.
 SHAP analysis confirms that lag-based, temporal, and weather features are the most influential predictors, capturing both short-term fluctuations and weekly seasonality.